Skip to main content

 7 minutes read

 Life insurance is one of those things you know you should have, but you often push it to the bottom of your priority list.
-We understand—no one likes to think about what happens after they're gone.
-But the truth is that life insurance is not only about covering accidental death.
+We understand that no one likes to think about what happens after they're gone.
+But the truth is that life insurance is not only about covering untimely death.
 It is a financial safety net, a tool for wealth creation, and the easiest way to secure your loved ones’ dreams long after you are gone.

 If you still think life insurance is just receiving a lump sum when your loved one passes away, you are missing out on some truly incredible benefits.
-So, read this Canara HSBC Life Insurance blog to go beyond the basics and explore what life insurance has in store for you.
+So, read this blog to go beyond the basics and explore what life insurance has in store for you.

 Key Takeaways

-• Section 80C offers tax deductions up to ₹1.5 lakh on premiums paid for life insurance.
+• Under the old tax regime, section 80C offers tax deductions of up to ₹1.5 lakh on life insurance premiums

 Please enter correct name Please enter the Full name